 Wangfujing to Luiping Bus – get off at Jinshanling Service Centre

-From Wangfujing we hopped on a completely full bus to Luiping, to get off at the Jinshanling Service Centre, it’s first stop 120km’s north of Beijing, two hours after getting on.
+From Wangfujing we hopped on a completely full bus to Luiping, to get off at the Jinshanling Service Centre, its first stop 120 km north of Beijing, two hours after getting on.

 Jinshanling Service Centre Free Minibus to Great Wall EAST Gate

 And then we jumped into the free transfer minibus that takes you to either the East or the West Gate of the Jinshanling part of the Great Wall.
-We got out at the East Gate, having met Lee, Maria, David, Rosie and Roberto on the bus.
-Lee is a Beijinger, who was taking friend Roberto and couchsurfer Maria to the wall for the day.
+We got out at the East Gate, having met Lee, Maria, David, Rosie, and Roberto on the bus.
+Lee is a Beijinger, who was taking their friend Roberto and couch surfer Maria to the wall for the day.
 We happily tagged alone and took advantage of his local knowledge.

 Costs of Visiting the Great Wall on Public Transport